Tiemp-B/ObsidianBox/_templates/Cornell Type.md

 * Use the Cue/Question Column to cover the right-hand side of your notes and quiz yourself based on the cues or questions you wrote down.
 * Reflect on the material and try to answer the questions from memory.
 This active recall helps improve retention.
 * Check your answers and understanding in the Note-taking Column and fill in any gaps or correct any mistakes in your summary section.

----

-# Summary

-<summary>Write a concise summary here</summary>
-The Cornell Note-taking System is effective because it encourages active engagement during the note-taking process and provides a structured way to review and study the material later.
-It is widely used by students, professionals, and anyone looking to improve their note-taking and learning efficiency.